made-by-jonny/useForm/README.md

 - formData, the data that has been submited by the form
 - updateFormData, if you want to update the data manually without having to submit.

+names of inputs will be used as keys in object

 #### In Action

 ```